 Twin Peaks (San Francisco)

-On a side note, our San Francisco maze map starts at the Golden Gate Bridge and ends at Sutro Tower!
+Did you know my San Francisco maze map starts at the Golden Gate Bridge and ends at Sutro Tower?!

 Tilden Regional Park (Berkeley)

 Tilden Park has a little bit of something for everyone, from pigs and cows at the Tilden Little Farm, plants and trees from around California at the Tilden Botanical Gardens, and stunning views of the Briones Reservoir and the hills of Lafayette and Walnut Creek.